 This configures node auto-scaling in Gardener-managed clusters.
 See above and the docs for the detailed fields, especially about expanders, which may become life-saving in case of a zone outage when a resource crunch is setting in and everybody rushes to get machines in the healthy zones.

-In case of a zone outage, it may be interesting to understand how the cluster autoscaler will put a worker pool in one zone into “back-off”.
+In case of a zone outage, it is critical to understand how the cluster autoscaler will put a worker pool in one zone into “back-off” and what the consequences for your workload will be.
 Unfortunately, the official cluster autoscaler documentation does not explain these details, but you can find hints in the source code:

 If a node fails to come up, the node group (worker pool in that zone) will go into “back-off”, at first 5m, then exponentially longer until the maximum of 30m is reached.
 The “back-off” is reset after 3 hours.
 This in turn means, that nodes must be first considered